 If you’re worried about keyword density, there are a couple tools online to check it:

 - SEO Book – http://tools.seobook.com/general/keyword-density/

 14. Keyword Stuffing

-Keyword stuffing is now considered black hat SEO and most importantly, it won’t help improve your SEO.
-It will however, hurt your SEO, so use your keywords with restraint and in the most natural way possible and you’ll be golden.
+Keyword stuffing is now considered black hat SEO.
+Most importantly, it won’t help improve your SEO.
+It will, however, hurt your SEO, so use your keywords with restraint and in the most natural way possible and you’ll be golden.

 15. Latent Semantic Indexing (LSI)

 So, let’s go with a more intelligible version.
-And what you, as a blogger, needs to understand about LSI.
+And, what you, as a blogger, need to understand about LSI.